dxFeed/dxfeed-graal-cxx-api/HOW_TO_BUILD.md

 ```

-or use the `scripts` dir.
+or use the `scripts/build.sh` or `scripts/build.cmd`.
 Make sure that you use `command prompt for VS` on Win.

 ## Run Tests